tudvari/dockerfile-generator/README.md

 #### Version 3.1.0 ( 2019.01.XX)

 - Refactor of the Dockerfile generation functionality.
-- Refactor of the JSON creation from a Dockerfile
+- Refactor of the JSON creation from a Dockerfile.

 You can find all Release Notes [HERE](https://github.com/tudvari/dockerfile-generator/blob/master/ReleaseNotes.md).